{Shikoku Hachijūhachikasho Meguri}

 ---OTHER JOURNALS---

-When reading other people's jounals and books, it is obvious that each of our experiences of the henro trail are very different.
-While there are numerous similarities, we all come away with a slightly different perspective.
+When reading other people's jounals and books, it is obvious that each of our experiences on and of the henro trail are very different.
+While there are numerous similarities, we all come away with a slightly different perspective, which shouldn't surprise anyone as we are all slightly different people.
 Luckily for us a few other people have put their journals and stories online.
 Here are links to those that i know of and i encourage all to read them.

 James Baquet (aka, The Temple Guy)

 He walked the pilgrimage in the fall of 2001.
-This is his journal with lots of pictures.
+This is his journal with a lot of pictures.

 Edwina Breitzke